UB-Mannheim/RaiseWikibase/README.md

 * Creates a mini Wikibase instance with Wikidata properties in a few minutes.
 * Creates the [BERD](https://www.berd-bw.de) knowledge graph with millions of entities in a few hours.

+:warning: &nbsp; This tool is experimental.
+The current desire is to move its functionality to the Wikibase API, see the ticket [T287164 "Improve bulk import via API"](https://phabricator.wikimedia.org/T287164).
+If you are interested in improving bulk import into Wikibase, please contribute to that ticket.

 ## Table of contents
 - [How to use](#how-to-use)
   * [Installation](#installation)